 In the Rig Vedas, Aryaman is named as one of the 33 important gods.
 On that basis alone, it is worth looking into the esoteric symbolism surrounding the ancient deity to determine what lessons modern man can learn from ancient civilisations.

 Aryaman, or Aryama, is said the be your best friend and is invoked with Mitra and Varuna, which I established in a previous article represent the conscious aspect of the ego and shadow self.
 In accordance with Sigmund Freud’s model of personality, Aryaman is the voice of reason – although sometimes he doesn’t say much.
-He is very much a live and let live type of guy.
+He is very much a live-and-let-live type of guy.

 However, he is Truth – the voice of expressive knowledge that will deliver joy and power when merited.
 The Vedas refer to him as a “guard of the Sacred Laws”.
-The cosmic laws of the consciousness.
+The cosmic laws of consciousness.

 In true alchemical fashion, Aryaman is associated with chivalry, honour and nobility that govern the rules of society.
 He is the disciplinarian that orders us to do the right thing – to carry out our dharma the way our consciousness is ordained.